nextflow-io/training/docs/basic_training/setup.md

 You can reopen an environment from <https://gitpod.io/workspaces>.
 Find your previous environment in the list, then select the ellipsis (three dots icon) and select Open.

-If you have saved the URL for your previous Gitpod environment, you can simply open it your browser to open the previous environment.
+If you have saved the URL for your previous Gitpod environment, you can simply open it in your browser.

 Alternatively, you can start a new workspace by following the Gitpod URL: <https://gitpod.io/#https://github.com/nextflow-io/training>

-If you have lost your environment, you can find the main scripts used in this tutorial in the `nf-training` directory to resume with a new environment.
+If you have lost your environment, you can find the main scripts used in this tutorial in the `nf-training` directory.

 ### Saving files from Gitpod to your local machine